mdjones/EmHonaiseDaisySP/projects/2CQ/README.md

 ## Description

-Sanbox for what will eventually become the 2CQ (2 Channel Quant) quantizer.
-A quantizer takes a V/OCT. input and quantizes it to the nearest note in a selected scale.
+The 2CQ (2 Channel Quant) quantizer produces a new quantized V/OCT source per channel whenever a trigger is emitted.
+A trigger is emitted when either a trig in is patched and a trigger or gate is sent or the trig in is not patched and the calculated quantized voltage changes.

 This quantizer has two channels who's settings can be adjusted by toggeling the channel switch.